 Copies of the black sea bass database will continue to be sent semi-annually (every six months) to the ACCSP.
 These data will be made available in a format that is compatible with the ACCSP database to encourage data be readily used in the black sea bass stock assessment and other analyses.
-Data submissions to the ACCSP will build upon the established procedures from the first three years of the project.
+Data submissions to the ACCSP will build upon the established procedures from the first four years of the project.
 All data provided to the ACCSP will match ACCSP data collection standards and any requested and available metadata will be provided.
 At the end of the project, data will also be made available to fishery scientists at the NMFS Northeast Fisheries Science Center.
 A vessel ID system will be used to maintain the confidentiality of participant fishing vessels.
-The CFRF will maintain open communication with the ACCSP data submissions.
+The CFRF will maintain open communication with the ACCSP data coordinator and will remain available to provide any necessary metadata along with data submissions.